gkarakou/systemd-denotify/README.md

 INSTALL

-Just run as root INSTALL.sh after installing the dependencies.
+Just run as root INSTALL.sh(from within the cloned repo's directory) after installing the dependencies.